-Make Kindness Cards for Kids
+Make Kindness Cards

 This wonderful program of The Valentine Project is a great way to use your time and talent to create personalized greeting cards that spread love, hope, and joy ❤ to kids throughout the United States all year long!
 Why do we do it?
 Because who doesn’t like to get mail!?
 These children’s lives are challenging, so let’s show them there are people out there who care.